NikkelM/Notion-Steam-API-Integration/README.md

 npm install
 ```

-Continue with creating a `secrets.json` file in the root folder that will hold your Notion integration's secret key as well as the id of your database, in the following format:
+Continue with creating a `secrets.json` file in the root folder that will hold your Notion integration's secret key as well as the ID of your database, in the following format:

 ```json
 {